WilliamRitson/AI-Obstacle-Maneuvering/README.md

-# About
+# AI Obstacle Maneuvering

-This repository is for the A.I Obstacle Maneuvering team in CMPS 140 (A.I) Spring 2018.
-The goal is to use reinforcement learning to train a physics-based agent to maneuver over terrain and obstacles.
+The goal of this project is to use reinforcement learning to train a physics-based agent to maneuver over terrain and obstacles.
 The repository contains agents designed to run on OpenAI gym environments.

 BipedalWalker-v2  |  BipedalWalkerHardcore-v2
 :-------------------------:|:-------------------------:
 ![](demos/BipedalWalker-v2.gif)  |  TBD

-# Requirements
+## Requirements

 1. Use python 3.4 in Anaconda environment ([here's simple directions](https://github.com/pybox2d/pybox2d/blob/master/INSTALL.md))
 2. `conda install -c https://conda.anaconda.org/kne pybox2d`